The Line (development): The Line

-Jon Dressler will be opening a new restaurant called Chapter 6 occupying 6,000 sqft in the building.
+One of the other retail tenants of the first floor is Chapter 6, a restaurant by Jon Dressler, occupying 6,000 sqft in the building.
 Dressler is the owner of Rare Roots Hospitality the company's current restaurants in the Charlotte area include Dressler’s in midtown, The Porter’s House in south Charlotte, Fin & Fino in uptown, and Dogwood Southern Table in South Park.
 Chapter 6 will feature Mediterranean, Morocco, and southern Spain cuisines.
 Dressler expects to invest $2 million into the restaurant.
-It's expected opening date is November 1, 2022.
+Its opening date is September 20, 2023.